 The OurWatch team consists of horses, equus coaches and myself.
 We strongly believe that learning is achieved by doing.
 Come out to the ranch today for a hands-on experience that allows for the awareness necessary for healthy changes.

-Trainings are encouraged for both first responders and their spouses/loved ones so that, together, they can learn and work towards healthy patterns.
+A Variety of trainings are available and are encouraged for both first responders and their spouses/loved ones so that, together, they can learn and work towards healthy patterns.

 Contact us to learn more about various offered trainings.